Presidential transition of Abraham Lincoln: Secession crisis

 The South was outraged by Lincoln's election and in response secessionists implemented plans to leave the Union before he took office in March 1861.
 Following his victory, all the slave states began to consider secession.
-The move for secession in these states was entirely motivated by worry that a Lincoln presidency (including the appointment by Lincoln of federal officials, district attorneys, marshals, postmasters, and judges in southern states) jeopardized the institution of slavery in the United States.
+The move for secession in these states was motivated by worry that a Lincoln presidency (including the appointment by Lincoln of federal officials, district attorneys, marshals, postmasters, and judges in southern states) jeopardized the institution of slavery in the United States.

 Lincoln was not scheduled to take office until March 4, 1861, leaving incumbent Democratic President James Buchanan, a "doughface" from Pennsylvania who had been favorable to the South, to preside over the country until that time.
 President Buchanan declared that secession was illegal but denied that the government had any power to resist it.
 Lincoln had no official power to act while the secession crisis escalated.
 Nonetheless, Lincoln was barraged with advice.
 Many wanted him to provide reassurances to the South that their interests were not being threatened.
 Realizing that soothing words on the rights of slaveholders would alienate the Republican base, while taking a strong stand on the indestructibility of the Union would further inflame Southerners, Lincoln chose a policy of silence.
 He believed that, given enough time without any overt acts or threats to the South, Southern unionists would carry the day and bring their states back into the Union.
 At the suggestion of a Southern merchant who contacted him, Lincoln did make an indirect appeal to the South by providing material for Senator Lyman Trumbull to insert into his own public address.
 Republicans praised Trumbull's address, Democrats assailed it, and the South largely ignored it.